ohm-softa/ohm-softa.github.io/03ln-inheritance.md

 }
 ```

-The diamond problem describes a name conflict that arises from a class hierarchy, where two implemented classes have the same name.
+The diamond problem describes a name conflict that arises from a class hierarchy, where two implemented methods have the same name.
 In our example, the interfaces `Left` and `Right` add default (different) implementations for `method()`.
 Use `super.<method>` to access the implementation of a **base class** (here: none given), but use `<Interface>.super.<method>` to access default methods.